Air quality

 Clean air for schools project

-We were awarded a DEFRA grant to take on an air quality project over the next three years.
+We were awarded a DEFRA grant to take on an air quality project over a three years period.

-The project started in 2023 and focuses on schools that sit along:
+The project started in 2023 and focused on schools that sit along:

 • the main A13 and A127, and